 Business cards can provide a wide range of benefits beyond streamlining business spending and earning rewards.
 Many of the best business cards have special financing offers, spending management tools, purchase protections and more.
 Here are some perks to consider when comparing business cards:

 Airline fee credits.
 Select premium business cards offer the coveted airline fee credit, but beware that these cards typically come with steep annual fees.
-For example, The Business Platinum Card® from American Express offers an annual $200 airline fee credit (terms apply), but has a $595 annual fee.
+For example, The Business Platinum Card® from American Express offers an annual airline fee credit of up to $200 (terms apply), but has a $695 annual fee.
 While the added perks of this card can outweigh the annual fee, do the math to make sure.

 The bottom line